A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Introduction

 \subsection{Comparisons and contrasts}

 Other kinds of Poincaré-Birkhoff type theorems have appeared recently in the literature.
 We would like to compare and contrast the present work with some of these results.
+The author does not claim any bibliographical completeness, and apologizes for any omissions.

-In the paper by Gürel \cite{Gurel_PJM2014}, Hamiltonian diffeomorphism which are equal to an autonomous hyperbolic linear symplectic diffeomorphism outside a compact set are studied.
+In the paper by B. Gürel \cite{Gurel_PJM2014}, Hamiltonian diffeomorphism which are equal to an autonomous hyperbolic linear symplectic diffeomorphism outside a compact set are studied.
 There it is proven that if the Hamiltonian diffeomorphism admits an isolated, homologically visible fixed point whose mean Conley-Zehnder index is not zero, then there are infinitely many periodic points.
 Since an asymptotically hyperbolic and autonomous Hamiltonian system always has zero mean index at infinity, assuming the existence of a fixed point with non-vanishing mean Conley-Zehnder index is a twist condition in the sense we introduced in this paper.
 The proof schema of the main theorem of this paper builds upon the proof found in Gürel's paper.
-The difference is that we admit a considerably larger class of Hamiltonians, and that that asymptotically unitary Hamiltonian diffeomorphisms behave in a very different manner than asymptotically hyperbolic ones, as we will explain below.
-This leads to nontrivial complications involving the existence and asymptotic behaviour of continuation morphisms on Floer homology, which required original ideas to be overcome.
+The difference is that we admit a larger class of Hamiltonians, and that that asymptotically unitary Hamiltonian diffeomorphisms behave in a very different manner than asymptotically hyperbolic ones.
+This leads to complications involving the existence and asymptotic behaviour of continuation morphisms on Floer homology, which required original ideas to be overcome.

-Another interesting development is found in Moreno and Van Koert's paper \cite{MorenoVanKoert2022_PoincBirk}, where a kind of Poincaré-Birkhoff theorem is proven for certain ``twist'' Hamiltoinan diffeomorphisms in the completion of Liouville domains which have infinite dimensional symplectic homology.
-The present work compares to it because one could interpret our class of Hamiltonian systems as such kind of ``twist'' Hamiltonian diffeomorphims in the completion of an ellipsoid in $\bR^{2n}$.
+Another interesting development is found in A. Moreno and O. Van Koert's paper \cite{MorenoVanKoert2022_PoincBirk}, where a kind of Poincaré-Birkhoff theorem is proven for certain ``twist'' Hamiltonian diffeomorphisms in the completion of Liouville domains which have infinite dimensional symplectic homology.
+Recently, A. Limoge and Moreno \cite{limogemoreno2025poincarebirkhofftheoremc0hamiltonianmaps} extended the results in the aforementioned paper to a more general notion of twist Hamiltonians, and also provide a relative version for Lagrangian chords.
+The present work compares to these sorts of Poincaré-Birkhoff-like theorems, because one could interpret our class of Hamiltonian systems as such kind of ``twist'' Hamiltonian diffeomorphims in the completion of an ellipsoid in $\bR^{2n}$.
 The difference is that the symplectic homology of the ball vanishes, so our techniques cover an orthogonal case.